Career Timeline of Matt LaFleur: Major Achievements and Milestones

 2007: Offensive Coordinator at Ashland University

-In 2007, Matt LaFleur served as the offensive coordinator at Ashland University in Ohio.
+In 2007, Matt LaFleur became the offensive coordinator for Ohio's Ashland University.

-2007: NFC Championship Game Hosted For the First Time Since 2007
+2007: Hosted the NFC Championship Game for the first time since 2007

-In the playoffs, Matt LaFleur and the Packers hosted the Los Angeles Rams, to host the NFC Championship Game for the first time since 2007.
+In the 2020-2021 playoffs, Matt LaFleur and the Packers hosted the Los Angeles Rams, for the NFC Championship Game for the first time since 2007.

 2008: Hired by the Houston Texans

-In 2008, Matt LaFleur was hired by the Houston Texans as an offensive assistant, where he developed a close relationship with Kyle Shanahan.
+In 2008, Matt LaFleur was hired by the Houston Texans as an offensive assistant, working with both wide receivers and quarterbacks.

-In 2010, Matt LaFleur joined the Washington Redskins to coach the quarterbacks, brought in by Kyle Shanahan.
+In 2010, Matt LaFleur joined the Washington Redskins to coach the quarterbacks, under Mike and Kyle Shanahan.

-From 2011, Matt LaFleur began working alongside Kyle Shanahan, Sean McVay, Mike McDaniel and Raheem Morris at Washington.
+From 2011 Matt LaFleur worked alongside future head coaches Kyle Shanahan, Sean McVay, Mike McDaniel, and Raheem Morris in Washington.

-The Green Bay Packers clinched the NFC's number one seed for the first time since the 2011 season.
-In 2020, LaFleur led the Packers to the number one seed.
+In 2020, Green Bay clinched the NFC's number one seed and home-field advantage throughout the playoffs for the first time since the 2011 season.

-During the 2012 season, one of Matt LaFleur's primary responsibilities was to mentor rookie quarterbacks Robert Griffin III and Kirk Cousins for the Washington Redskins.
+During the 2012 season, a primary responsibility of Matt LaFleur's was to mentor rookie quarterbacks Robert Griffin III and Kirk Cousins while coaching for the Washington Redskins.

 2014: Quarterbacks Coach at Notre Dame

-In 2014, Matt LaFleur returned to college football as the quarterbacks coach at the University of Notre Dame, where he tutored Everett Golson.
+In 2014, Matt LaFleur returned to college football as the quarterbacks coach at the University of Notre Dame.

-February 5, 2015: Hired as Quarterbacks Coach for the Atlanta Falcons
+February 5, 2015: Returns to NFL as Quarterbacks Coach for Atlanta Falcons

-2016: Coached Matt Ryan to NFL MVP and Super Bowl Appearance
+2016: Coaching Matt Ryan and Super Bowl LI Appearance

-In 2016, Matt LaFleur coached Matt Ryan on his way to winning his NFL MVP award.
+In 2016, Matt LaFleur coached Matt Ryan to win the NFL MVP award.
 The Falcons reached Super Bowl LI but lost to the New England Patriots after squandering a 28-3 lead.

 Matt LaFleur led Green Bay to their first postseason berth since the 2016 season as the NFC's number two seed.

-February 8, 2017: Joined the Los Angeles Rams as Offensive Coordinator
+February 8, 2017: Joins Los Angeles Rams as Offensive Coordinator

-On February 8, 2017, Matt LaFleur joined the Los Angeles Rams as offensive coordinator, working under Sean McVay.
-The Rams finished the year with an 11-5 record and as the league's number one scoring offense.
+On February 8, 2017, Matt LaFleur joined the Los Angeles Rams as offensive coordinator, working under head coach Sean McVay.
+The Rams finished the year as the league's number one scoring offense.

-January 30, 2018: Joined Tennessee Titans as Offensive Coordinator
+January 30, 2018: Joins Tennessee Titans as Offensive Coordinator

 January 8, 2019: Hired as Head Coach of the Green Bay Packers